 People often believe that PlayStation Vue only works on PlayStation 4 or PlayStation 3.

-Android TV devices like a NVIDIA Shield TV and Mi Box got their own PlayStation Vue app in October.
-The interface of PS Vue on Android TV devices is similar to what you will find on Fire TV.
+Not true.
+PS Vue works on just about any device now.
+Android TV devices like a NVIDIA Shield TV and Mi Box got their own PlayStation Vue app in October 2016.
+The interface of PS Vue on Android TV devices is similar to what you will find on Amazon Fire TV devices.